 A Little Background on Testosterone Litigation

 The lawsuits against testosterone drug companies have increased in the past several years.
 Currently more than 4,000 men and families have filed suit.
-On June 6, 2014, the Judicial Panel on Multidistrict Litigation (JPML) created a multidistrict litigation (MDL) site to consolidate cases against testosterone manufacturers.
-The MDL is situated in the U.S. District Court for the Northern District of Illinois, with Judge Matthew Kennelly presiding.
-The MDL was later expanded to include suits against AbbVie, Inc. (Androgel), Eli Lilly & Co.
-(Axiron), and Endo Pharmaceuticals, Inc. (Fortesta, Delatestryl).
+On June 6, 2014, the Judicial Panel on Multidistrict Litigation (JPML) created a multidistrict litigation (MDL) site in the federal District Court for the Northern District of Illinois, with Judge Matthew Kennelly presiding.
+The MDL has been expanded to include lawsuits against the makers of Androgel, Axiron, Fortesta, and Delatestryl, all different testosterone products.

 What is Testosterone?